-With the release of the third and final Batman movie by the wildly-overrated Christopher Nolan, maybe it occurs to you that coins seem to pop up in Batman more frequently than in other comics (with the exception of Scrooge McDuck).
+With the release of the third and final Batman movie by director Christopher Nolan, maybe it occurs to you that coins seem to pop up in Batman more frequently than in other comics (with the exception of Scrooge McDuck).
 There are at least two very famous examples: Two-Face’s coin and the giant penny in the Batcave.
 Two-Face has used various coins as part of his shtick over the years, most recently a Sac dollar.
-But the first was a double-headed (magician’s coin) 1922 Peace dollar, as first seen clearly in Detective Comics #68 (Oct.
-1942).
+But the first was a double-headed (magician’s coin) 1922 Peace dollar, as first seen clearly in Detective Comics #68 (October 1942).
 The giant penny was courtesy of the Penny Plunderer, one of many neglected Batman villains from the Silver Age.
 Both he and the penny first appeared in World’s Finest Comics #30 (Sept.-Oct.
 1947).
-On second thought, give Nolan a crack at the Plunderer!
+Maybe give James Gunn a crack at the Plunderer?

 Petry, Sam.
 (August 15, 2012).
 Telephone interview.

 Quarters minted from 1965-1967 were produced in Philadelphia, Denver, and San Francisco but bore no mint marks.